Architecture of Liverpool: Victorian housing in Sandown Park, Victoria Park, and other areas of Wavertree

-Victorian housing in Fulwood Park, Grassendale Park & Cressington Park, Aigburth
+Victorian housing in Fulwood Park, Grassendale Park and Cressington Park, Aigburth

-There are three private developments of the era in Aigburth, laid along the banks of the Mersey, Fulwood Park, the oldest development is just to the south of Sefton Park, was developed in the 1840s and 1850s with a series of stuccoed villas in leafy gardens, largely occupied by merchants.
-Laid out 1 and half miles to the south of Fulwood Park is Grassendale Park and finally to the immediate south of Grassendale Park, is Cressington Park.
+There are three private developments of the era in Aigburth, laid along the banks of the Mersey.
+Fulwood Park, the oldest development is just to the south of Sefton Park and was developed in the 1840s and 1850s with a series of stuccoed villas in leafy gardens, largely occupied by merchants.
+One and half miles to the south of Fulwood Park is Grassendale Park, and finally to the immediate south of Grassendale Park is Cressington Park.
 Otterspool Promenade links the developments.

 The first was Fulwood Park, which started in 1840, with a density of one house per acre, with a minimum outlay of £1,500 per house (roughly £151,500 in 2019).
-The developers were merchants and brothers William & Alexander Smith, it consists of a single road stretching from Aigburth Road to the Mersey, the villas are typical of the era some Italianate of the 1840s & 1850s, some Gothic of the 1860s, by 1871 eighteen houses had been built.
-In the 20th century, there was much infill development on sub-divided plots.
+The developers were merchants and brothers William & Alexander Smith.
+The development consists of a single road stretching from Aigburth Road to the Mersey; the villas are typical of the era, some Italianate of the 1840s and 1850s, some Gothic of the 1860s.
+By 1871 eighteen houses had been built.
+In the 20th century, there was much infill development on subdivided plots.